ByteAtATime/bg-ctf/test/challenge5/README.md

-# Challenge 5: The Reentrancy Race
+# Challenge 5: Give Me My Points!

 In this challenge, you need to accumulate enough points to mint a flag.
 However, points can only be claimed once... or can they?